folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I walk through valleys full of evil, I'm aware of it" > Valleys full of evil

-* Here Lecrae seems to be speaking directly to the “saints” who will say that Lecrae embarasses them and concedes that he walks “through the valleys full of evil”.
-By saying this Lecrae seems to be acknowledging that his mission has led him to work in close proximity to people who have turned away from the goodness of God and turned towards evil.
-For Lecrae, these “valleys” may represent various non-Christian environments including the music industry and mainstream hip hop culture.
+* Here, Lecrae seems to be speaking directly to the “saints” who will say that Lecrae embarrasses them and concedes that he walks “through the valleys full of evil.”
+By saying this, Lecrae seems to be acknowledging that his mission has led him to work in close proximity to people who have turned away from the goodness of God and turned towards evil.
+For Lecrae, these “valleys” may represent various non-Christian environments, including the music industry and mainstream hip-hop culture.

-* Lecrae also seems to be alluding to Psalm 23 which is a poem written by King David to reflect on how God guides him through evil environments like a shepherd guides his sheep through dark, deadly valleys.
-The implication would be that Lecrae trusts God to help him navigate through the evils of the music industry and mainstream hip hop culture so that he can fulfill the mission that God has given him.
+* Lecrae also seems to be alluding to Psalm 23, which is a poem written by King David to reflect on how God guides him through evil environments like a shepherd guides his sheep through dark, deadly valleys.
+The implication would be that Lecrae trusts God to help him navigate through the evils of the music industry and mainstream hip-hop culture so that he can fulfill the mission that God has given him.

   * *The LORD is my shepherd:
   I will lack nothing.